 We are looking at Noah who was perfect in his generations.
 The first aspect of this perfection was that Noah was of Seth who called upon the name of the Lord and brought forth the Christ.
 There is another aspect of this perfection.
-It was at this time that the serpent entered the picture in a new and perverse way.
+It was at this time the serpent entered the picture in a new and perverse way.
 It appears the lineage of Seth is doing fine.
-It is seeking the Lord and walking with God.
+They are seeking the Lord and walking with God.
 Then suddenly from no place we read….

 Genesis 6:1 And it came to pass, when men began to multiply on the face of the earth, and daughters were born unto them,

 Genesis 6:2 That the sons of God saw the daughters of men that they were fair; and they took them wives of all which they chose.